Normal, social dogs growl, bark and snap. It’s their way of communicating. Growling is not (usually) bad.

 Usually my dog tolerates this behavior for about five seconds, then he flings his body around.
 If the humper persists, Ace’s hackles go up and he might bark at the other dog – “Do not like!”
 If the dog still tries to hump him, that’s when Ace lets out a ferocious growl.
 This is usually followed by a friendly tail wag – “Hey, I’m a nice guy, but please don’t hump me.”
 Both dogs shake themselves off and either part ways or play.

-I was pet sitting a German shepherd puppy and an adult Maltese last week.
-The German shepherd is around 45 pounds, complete with puppy teeth and clumsy paws.
-The Maltese is 4 pounds.
-If the Maltese didn't growl at the shepherd, she would get stepped on and injured.
-She has to draw some limits so the shepherd will back off.
+I remember when I was pet sitting a German shepherd puppy and an adult Maltese from the same family.
+The German shepherd was around 45 pounds soon to be 75+ pounds, complete with puppy teeth and clumsy paws.
+The Maltese was 4 pounds.
+If the Maltese didn’t growl at the shepherd, she would get stepped on and injured.
+She has to draw some limits so the shepherd would back off.
 I never corrected the Maltese for growling.
-Instead, I re-directed the shepherd's attention.
+Instead, I re-directed the shepherd’s attention.

 Growling is a dog’s way of warning us that she is feeling stressed.
 Dogs that are punished for growling learn to stop giving this warning sign and go right to a snap or bite.
 Instead of correcting a dog for growling, re-direct her attention and give her a break from whatever is causing her stress.